 The island being almost 50 km long has a variety of beaches, tourist traps, villages and secret coves.

 Most tourists stay a couple of days in Phuket and often land up in Patong but there are many more amazing tourist attractions in Phuket!

 When asking the Thais their favourite place on the island, the answer was mostly a beautiful lookout point call Promthep Cape, a serene lookout point on the tip of the Island.
-An area known for its sunsets and riddled with coves, next to the pristine beach of Nai Harn.
+An area is known for its sunsets and riddled with coves, next to the pristine beach of Nai Harn.
 A 30-minute scooter drive from Patong would get your there and a stop in Kata or one of the many restaurants along the scenic drive is never a bad idea.